 You can also make your own hours — and it’s hard to put a price on that.
 Maybe you’re looking for a part time job to earn some extra money.
 Maybe your part time gig can evolve into full-time work — or even a larger business someday.

-Before combing through the job listings online or in the paper, consider one of the jobs on our list.
+Before combing through the job listings online or in the paper, consider one of the best part time jobs on our list.
 You might be happier overall when you can make your own rules.